52 Interesting Facts About Ohio

 A fallen soldier tribute stands before panels of a replica Vietnam Memorial Wall, on tour with the Cost of Freedom tribute, a traveling veterans-based exhibit.

-43. Did you know that the Vietnam Veterans Memorial was designed by a 21-year-old Maya Lin from Ohio?
+94. Did you know that 21-year-old Maya Lin from Ohio designed the Vietnam Veterans Memorial?
 An undergraduate at Yale University, she beat out over 1,400 competitors in a competition to design the memorial.
-Interestingly, her professor was also among her competition.[39]
+Interestingly, her professor was also among her competitors.

 Ohio State – Quick facts and state symbols